tim0git/terraform-aws-gameday-template/README.md

 Get the team together, grab a whiteboard and draw out a plan, infra diagram and all.

-List the steps to execute that plan and assign team members to each task.
+List the steps to execute that plan and assign team members to each task (some have to be done in sequence, others can be done in parallel).

 Don't be afraid to ask for help, the AWS staff and DevOps Team are there to help you.